Jockey Box FAQ

 • (10-14) 1/4 barrels, or

-• (15-20) 5 gallon Homebrew kegs.
+• (15-20) 5 gallon Homebrew kegs

 Do I need to ice the kegs?

-No, it is not necessary to ice the kegs but do not let them get hot.
-The colder you can keep the kegs, the slower the ice will melt inside the jockey box.
-Just remember that the coils inside the jockey box need to be completely covered in ice.
+It is not necessary to ice cold kegs, but do not let them get warm.
+The cooler you can keep the kegs, the slower the ice will melt inside the jockey box and the less CO2 issues (foam) you will have.

 Can I leave beer hooked up, overnight?